CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 With "html" you can set the HTML version of the email.

-## inlinizecss
+## inlinecss

-By setting this variable to true you enable the feature that your stylesheet will be inlinize.
+By setting this variable to true you enable the feature that your stylesheet will be inlined.

 The stylesheet (CSS) of your email is normally placed in the header of your HTML document.
 However, some web based email clients strip out these HTML headers, and get rid of the complete stylesheet of your email.
-To avoid this, SMTPeter can automatically inlinize all CSS code.
+To avoid this, SMTPeter can automatically inline all CSS code.
 If you use this feature, the CSS stylesheet that was originally placed on top of your HTML document, is transformed by SMTPeter into many different "style" attributes for the individual tags.
 Even when the header gets removed by a web based email client,